 Simple English definitions for legal terms

-Read a random definition: challenge for cause
+Read a random definition: National Endowment for the Arts

 Benefit of division: A legal term that refers to a surety's right to only be held responsible for a portion of a debt that is proportional to the number of other solvent cosureties.
 This means that if there are multiple people responsible for a debt, the benefit of division ensures that each person is only responsible for their fair share, rather than being held responsible for the entire debt.
 This legal concept is also known as beneficium divisionis in Roman law, bénéfice de division in French law, and right of division in Scots law.